llm-operator/docs/docs/source/architecture.rst

 Session Manager: Secure Access to Kubernetes API Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LLM Operator internally accesses Kubernetes API server to allow end users to access logs of fine-tuning jobs, exec into a Jupyter Notebook, etc. As end users might not have direct access to a Kubernetes API server, LLM Operator uses Session Manager to provide a secure tunnel between end users and Kubernetes API server.
+LLMariner internally accesses Kubernetes API server to allow end users to access logs of fine-tuning jobs, exec into a Jupyter Notebook, etc. As end users might not have direct access to a Kubernetes API server, LLMariner uses Session Manager to provide a secure tunnel between end users and Kubernetes API server.

 Session Manager consists of two components: `server` and `agent`.
 The `agent` establishes HTTP(S) connections to the `server` and keeps the connections.
 Upon receiving a request from end users, the `server` forwards the request